EnzoDV08/SuperStore_DV200_Term_4/README.md

 ### Collections Overview

-- **Users**: Manages user profiles, including whether they are sellers or buyers and stores relevant account details.
+- **Users**: Manages user profiles, including whether they are sellers or buyers, and stores relevant account details.
 - **Products**: Holds details for each product, such as title, description, price, stock level, and the associated seller.
 - **Orders**: Tracks order-related information, including the customer’s details, status of the order, and items in the order.
 - **Carts**: Stores items that users add to their shopping carts on a per-user basis.